chandramouli16/Face-detection/README.md

 # Facial-expression-detection
-Detecting the human faces with opencv and classifiers
+Detecting the human faces with opencv and cascade classifiers